jitterted/ensembler/README.md

 Requires Java 16 (or later) and uses Maven for building.

-Since it uses GitHub OAuth2 for authentication, you'll need to register this with your GitHub account if you want to run it yourself.
+Since it uses GitHub OAuth2 for authentication, you'll need to register this application with your GitHub account if you want to run it yourself.

+## Development

+Using Tailwind simple generation with the new "jit" processor:

+npx tailwindcss -o ./src/main/resources/static/tailwind.css --watch --jit --purge="./src/main/resources/**/*.html"

 (more details to come)